 This clone has the narrowest leaves of any Epimedium in our entire collection.
 Delicate hair-like spines, run the edge of each leaf in a zig-zag pattern.
 Bears long, sprays of soft yellow flowers.
 Leaflets range in size from .25 to 5/8” across, and 3-4” in length, sporting an occasional simple leaf.
 Not available in 2018.

 Epimedium stellulatum “Narrow Leaf Forms” (Sev. clones/Cc. #)

 NACPEC (North American China Plant Exploration Consortium, is a group of ten botanic gardens and arboreta from across the U.S. and Canada, organized by the National Arboretum to explore areas of China on an annual or semi-annual basis.
 NACPEC has made several exciting discoveries, including this group of Epimedium stellulatum.

 Discovered in several areas in the Qin Ling Shan of Shaanxi Province in 1996, the evergreen leaflets are medium in size, narrower than the original form and have especially spiny margins.
 12-18”.
 The flowers are small white “stars” with tiny yellow petals on long, erect stems held well above the leaves.
 The floral display is like a miniature constellation suspended above spiny evergreen foliage.
 Early flowering and long-blooming, 12-18” tall.
 Hardy to Zone 4, possibly 3.
-Not available in 2017.
+Fall ship only. $22

 Epimedium stellulatum 'Wudang Star'